What is The Wall?

 How is The Wall funded?

-Crowdfunding is at the heart of The Wall as there is something special about building a National Landmark that is funded by tens of thousands of people
+Crowdfunding is at the heart of The Wall as there is something special about building a National Landmark that is funded by tens of thousands of people.
+You can donate to us here.

 Why should I donate to The Wall instead of giving to another charity?

 Money invested into The Wall will continue to multiply.
-Financial donations will be used to build the landmark and will be invested into social housing and other charities.
+Financial donations will be used to build the landmark and will be invested into social housing and other charities for years after the structure is complete.

 We believe that God has an unlimited supply.
 Because of this, it isn’t a choice of whether The Wall should be built or other worthy causes should be funded; we believe that God has enough to provide for both.